August Hermann Francke: Schooling, 1695-1727

+Personal life and death

+Francke died on 8 June 1727.

+Legacy

+Francke's schools provided a prototype, which greatly influenced later German education, particularly women's education.

+The Gynaeceum was followed by many Pietist girls schools in Germany, notably the Magdalenenstift in Altenburg and Johann Julius Hecker's Royal Elisabeth School in Berlin in 1747.
+In the 18th century, it became common with so called Töchterschule ('daughters' schools') in German cities, supported by the merchant class who wished for their daughters to be given elementary schooling, as well as girls' schools known as Mädchenpensionate.

+Through his and his colleagues influence upon the students, Halle became a centre from which Pietism became very widely diffused over Germany.
+Under Francke's influence, Christian missionary efforts were greatly enhanced, zeal was aroused and recruits for Christian missions were gained, and Halle also became the centre for the Danish-Halle Mission to India.

 Works

 Francke's principal contributions to theological literature were: Manuductio ad Lectionem Scripturae Sacrae (1693); Praelectiones Hermeneuticae (1717); Commentatio de Scopo Librorum Veteris et Novi Testamenti (1724); and Lectiones Paraeneticae (1726-1736).
 The Manuductio was translated into English in 1813, under the title A Guide to the Reading and Study of the Holy Scriptures.

 An account of his orphanage, entitled Segensvolle Fußstapfen, (1709), which subsequently passed through several editions, has also been partially translated, under the title The Footsteps of Divine Providence, or, The Bountiful Hand of Heaven Defraying the Expenses of Faith.